asdf-vm/asdf/docs/creating-plugins.md

 * `ASDF_INSTALL_VERSION` - if `ASDF_INSTALL_TYPE` is `version` then this will be the version number.
 Else it will be the git ref that is passed.
 Might point to a tag/commit/branch on the repo.
 * `ASDF_INSTALL_PATH` - the dir where the it *has been* installed (or *should* be installed in case of the `bin/install` script)

+These additional environment variables the `bin/install` script will also have accesss to:

+* `ASDF_CONCURRENCY` - the number of cores to use when compiling the source code.
+Useful for setting `make -j`.

 #### bin/list-all